goutham2027/notes/genai/tpus_gpus/README.md

 - 4 chips instead of 1
 - head sinks
 - 180 tflops (terraflops) - 180 trillion floating pointing ops per second
-- can do both training and prediction
+- can do both training and prediction/inference
 - Each board has 4 chips, but each chip has 2 cores
 - Each core then contains a matrix unit, a vector unit and a scalar unit all connected to 8 gb of highbandwidth memory